GFA-spec/GFA-spec/GFA2-spec.md

 5. Alignments can be trace length sequences as well as CIGAR strings.

-6. Positions have been extended to include a notation for 0-based position with respect to *either* end of a segment (the default being with respect to the beginning).
+6. Positions have been extended to include a postfix $ symbol for positions representing the end of a read.

+7. Segments, edges, and paths all have an orientation that is specified with a postfix + or - symbol in contexts where the orientation is needed.